Svulele/GADA/README.md

 **GADA**

-GADA is a lightweight asset tracking and chain-of-custody system designed to log, trace, and audit the movement of physical assets in real time.
+GADA is a lightweight asset tracking and chain-of-custody system designed to log, trace, and audit the movement of medical files in real time.

 It provides visibility into who handled an asset, where it was moved, and when the action occurred.